visionplusplu/LuminanceAndBrightness/README.md

      ```
      PlotAllWeights.m
      ```
-All figures will be show and output data will be saved to the directory.
+All figures will be displayed, and the output data will be saved to the designated directory.

 **Expected Output:**

-PDF and PNG files for all main and supplementary figures Cleaned MATLAB data files (e.g., onlineData.mat) Typical install & run times:
+All main and supplementary figures
+MATLAB data files containing key results

 **Typical install & run times:**
-Setup: less than 1 minute (copy/unzip files and MATLAB path setup) Data download: repository (with datasets) is > 6 GB (download time depends on your internet speed) Expected run time: ~5–10 minutes on a standard computer
+Setup time: Less than 1 minute (copy/unzip the files and configure the MATLAB path) Data download: The repository with datasets is at least 100 MB; actual download time will vary with internet speed Estimated run time: 2–3 hours on a typical machine, largely driven by the weight-fitting stage